Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Minyama has four active public transport stops, all of which are bus stops.
+Minyama has four operational public transport stops, all of which are bus stops.
 These stops are served by six different routes that together facilitate 1,036 weekly passenger trips.
-The area's transport accessibility is rated as moderate, with residents typically located 409 meters from the nearest stop.
-Most residents commute outward due to Minyama being primarily residential, and cars remain the dominant mode of transportation at 94%.
-On average, there are 1.5 vehicles per dwelling in the area.
+Transport accessibility in Minyama is rated as moderate, with residents typically located 409 meters from the nearest transport stop.
+As a predominantly residential area, most residents commute outwards, primarily using cars (94%).
+On average, there are 1.5 vehicles per dwelling.
 According to the 2021 Census, 18.9% of residents work from home, which may be influenced by COVID-19 conditions.

-Across all routes, service frequency averages 148 trips per day, equating to approximately 259 weekly trips per individual stop.
+The service frequency averages 148 trips per day across all routes, equating to approximately 259 weekly trips per individual stop.

 Frequently Asked Questions - Transport